![]() |

 In the mid 1920's Greeks from Asia Minor begun migrating into Aegean

-attacked everything that represents the Macedonian nationality and
+attacked everything that represents Macedonian nationality and

 consciousness.
 In the 1930's the Macedonians were forced to